Appendix D — SQL primer

 This brief appendix aims to serve two groups of users.
-The first group comprises those who have followed the material above and would like a quick introduction to SQL.
+The first group comprises those who have followed the material in the main part of the book and would like a quick introduction to SQL.
 The second group comprises those who know SQL (say, SAS’s PROC SQL

 ) would like a quick introduction to the dplyr